mdbshuvo/CPP/README.md

 # CPP Project
-It's a project for my OOP course in second year first term.
+It's a project for my OOP course.
 The task was to build a banking management system using C++.
+User can create, delete or update accounts of their clients.
+Whole system was developed in an object oriented fashion.